 None of these is likely, of course.
 Also, you already know where the cauliflower went — your cat stole it!

 But now you have a scarier question to deal with: Is it safe for your cat to eat cauliflower?
+Yes, it is!

-Is Cauliflower Safe for Cats?
+Yes, Cauliflower is Safe for Cats!

 The good news is that cauliflower is completely non-toxic for cats, so you don’t have to worry about it killing them.
 That’s not to say that you don’t have cause for concern, though.